nmcglo/TSP-Ross/README.md

 # TSP-Ross
 ROSS implementation of TSP solver.

+Note: I've stopped working on this project for numerous reasons.
+The prospect of solving TSP in general is a challenging one - doing it efficiently in any manner is a long shot.
+This project was to evaluate the idea of discrete event simulation being used to solve TSP and general integer programming problems.
+It also was aimed as being a stepping stone for a TSP solver on neuromorphic hardware.
+Both were lofty goals and unfortunately most graduate students don't have unlimited funding for lofty goal projects.
+For a full writeup of this project and preliminary results, please see the report pdf in this repo.

 # Installation

 This model requires the installation of [ROSS](http://github.com/carothersc/ROSS).
 After cloning the ROSS repository, follow the installation instructions in the ROSS repository to install.